State news: Iran executed 4 people it says spied for Israel

 Israel and Iran are regional arch-enemies and Iran occasionally announces the detention of people it says are spying for foreign countries, including the United States and Israel.
 Iran does not recognize Israel and supports anti-Israeli armed groups across the region, such as Hezbollah and Hamas.

 Network members stole and destroyed private and public property and kidnapped individuals and interrogated them, according to the report.
 It said the alleged spies had weapons and received wages from Mossad in the form of cryptocurrency.
+Iranian authorities provided no evidence for any of the alleged crimes.

 IRNA identified the executed prisoners as Hossein Ordoukhanzadeh, Shahin Imani Mahmoudabadi, Milad Ashrafi and Manouchehr Shahbandi.
-Three other members of the group received sentences of five to 10 years in prison, according to the news agency, but they were not identified.
+Three other members of the group received sentences of five to 10 years in prison, according to the news agency, but they were not identified., They were arrested and sentenced to death in June on charges of “intelligence cooperation with Israel.”

+Iran’s Revolutionary Court regularly hands out death sentences, although it remains unclear which court charged the four men in June.
+The Revolutionary Court was established following the 1979 Islamic Revolution and is known for meting out harsh punishments to those who oppose Iran’s clerical rulers.
+According to Amnesty International, Iran executed at least 314 people in 2021, more than half the total state executions recorded across the Middle East that year.

 Iran and Israel have long accused each other of spying.
 Israel views Iran as its greatest threat and has repeatedly threatened to take military action to prevent Iran from acquiring nuclear weapons.
 Iran denies it is seeking such weapons and has vowed a harsh response to any Israeli aggression.